 - Too short set (if there is a minimum allowable length)

-- Set as short as possible (if this is foresee)
+- Set as short as possible (if this is foreseen)

 - Normal set (consisting of multiple items)

-- Set of the maximum possible length (if this is foresee)
+- Set of the maximum possible length (if this is foreseen)

 - Too long set (longer than the maximum allowable)